ffraile/operations-research-notebooks/docs/source/Introduction/index.rst

 - **Reasoning**: These techniques allow an AI system to take as input the data coming from different sources and propose an action to take, given the goal to achieve.
 - **Machine learning**: These techniques allow an AI system to learn how to solve problems that cannot be precisely specified, or whose solution method cannot be described by symbolic reasoning rules.

+Operations research techniques, such as mathematical modeling and optimization algorithms, can be used to represent and solve reasoning problems in a way that is amenable to automation and solution by an AI system.
+In turn, machine learning  can be used to improve the performance and efficiency of operations research models and algorithms.
+For example, an AI system might be used to analyze large amounts of data and identify patterns and relationships that are not immediately apparent to humans.
+This analysis can then be used to inform the development of more accurate and effective operations research models, which can be used to optimize the performance of a system.
+Similarly, an AI system might be used to automate the solution of operations research models, allowing for faster and more accurate decision making.
+Overall, the combination of AI and operations research can be a powerful tool for solving complex optimization problems in a wide range of fields.

-Let us emphasize again that this course in OR is mainly focused on reasoning techniques, techniques that allow us to find the best decision from a set of alternative options.
+Let us emphasize again that this book in OR is mainly focused on reasoning techniques, and not so on learning techniques (although it will cover the basics).
+Reasoning techniques will allow us to find the best decision from a set of alternative options.
 The course will discuss extensively **optimisation** which is an entire field of mathematics dedicated to finding the **optimal** (normally the minimum or the maximum) solution among all **feasible** solutions.
 Due to the importance of these definitions, they are formally defined in a section below.
 The course will also cover **searching problems** and **Combinatorial Optimization**, which is the sub-field of optimisation dedicated to finding an optimal solution from a finite set of solutions.
 The course will describe how complex problems in OR, like **planning** (eg finding the optimal allocation or resources to accomplish a specific objective) or **scheduling** (find the optimal order of activities that minimise the execution of an activity plan, given a limited set of resources), can be modeled and solved using advanced analytic techniques.

 Although it is not a fundamental part of this course, the course will also describe how machine learning is strongly related to the same techniques and will discuss specific applications of machine learning in OR.